 You’ll see the genuine artifacts with displays that tell the story about these daily activities and the role each played in the growth and development of the area.
 Along with the video display in the lobby, visitors can view a Siuslaw Pioneer Museum DVD production about the early history of pioneer life in the area and about ships and the maritime trade that carried goods and services to and from the Siuslaw.

-After viewing the main floor of the museum, visitors can wind their way up the staircase, located in the lobby, up to the second floor.
+After viewing the main floor of the museum, visitors can wind their way up the staircase or utillize the elevator, to the second floor.
 At the head of the stairs is a collection of cameras, a telephone switchboard and a collection of pictures and artifacts from the region’s schools.

 Remember the time before you could carry your phone in your pocket?
 How about wall phones you had to crank to ring a local switchboard operator who would then move and connect a series of cables to place a call for you?
 Party lines?
 That fascinating, groundbreaking technology is just part of the display in the Business Equipment section.
 Who doesn’t remember Ernestine, the sometimes-snarky switchboard operator from the TV show Laugh-In?